ACuteWoof/ACuteWoof/README.md

 ## Who am I?

-I'm a student who just left school to study Software Engineering in an HND program, with passion for technology - especially open source.
+I'm a student with passion for technology - especially open source.

 I have a few open source projects that you can check out so that I shall be judged by you, the beholder: